rkaravia/tex2ebook/README.md

 LaTeX to Ebook Converter
 ========================

-tex2ebook.py is a converter for LaTeX documents to EPUB/Mobipocket. webapp.py is a web interface for tex2ebook.py.
-Written by Matthias Lambert and Roman Zoller.
+tex2ebook.py is a converter for LaTeX documents to EPUB/Mobipocket.

+webapp.py is a web interface for tex2ebook.py.

 Requirements
 ------------